ancaantochi/azure-iot-gateway-sdk/proxy/gateway/java/devdoc/proxy_gateway_requirements.md

 ## attach

 Attach the remote module to the Gateway.
 It creates the communication channel with the Gateway and starts a new thread that is listening for messages from the Gateway.
-The Gateway shall initially send a 'CREATE' message which contains the detail for creating the message channel and module arguments.
-Once the create message is received the ProxyGateway shall create a new instance of the module, call create method from the module and create the data messages channel.
+When the Gateway sends a 'CREATE' message which contains the detail for creating the message channel and module arguments, ProxyGateway shall create a new instance of the module, call create method from the module and create the message channel.
 When the initialization is done, ProxyGateway shall send a notification message to the Gateway.
-When the Gateway sends a `START` message, GatewayProxy shall call modul `start` so the module can start listning for messages from other modules or send messages.
+When the Gateway sends a `START` message, GatewayProxy shall call module `start` so the module can start listening for messages from other modules or send messages to other modules.

 ```java
 public void attach();